ashishdubey1128/takeNotes/README.md

 6. Logout - /logout

-Note: The front-end will be enhanced and updated in his repo too for out of the world experience.
+Note: The front-end will be enhanced and updated in this repo too for out of the world experience.